Michael Sollbauer

-Michael Sollbauer (born 15 May 1990) is an Austrian professional footballer who plays as a defender for SV Ried.
+Michael Sollbauer (born 15 May 1990) is an Austrian professional footballer who plays as a defender for Grazer AK.

 Career

 Barnsley

 Sollbauer joined English EFL Championship side Barnsley in January 2020 after ten years with Wolfsberger AC where he made over 200 Austrian top-flight appearances.

 Dynamo Dresden

 In July 2021, 2.
-Bundesliga side confirmed that Sollbauer had joined their squad for an undisclosed fee and he has signed a 2 year deal with the club.
+Bundesliga side confirmed that Sollbauer had joined their squad for an undisclosed fee and he has signed a 2-year deal with the club.

 SV Ried

 On 24 June 2024, Sollbauer signed a two-year contract with SV Ried.

+Grazer AK

+On 2 September 2026, Sollbauer joined Grazer AK on a one-year deal, with the option of a further year.